stork707/stork707/README.md

 hi im boreal i am from brazil i dont have a dni i hide freely

-you can take inspo off my style just let me know first, im **c+h friendly** so youre free to sit next to me or anything when im alone and you can also send me friend requests anytime ill accept occasionally
+you can take inspo or colorpick i dont really gaf im **c+h friendly** so youre free to sit next to me or anything when im alone and you can also send me friend requests anytime ill accept occasionally

 i love birds motorcycles and paranormal stuff